 However, if your home is Traditional or Spanish style, stick to our vintage shapes of Saltillo flooring patterns.
 Our Riviera pattern is always a winner for both large and small spaces.
 Or flirt with the Picket pattern – a 2-tile pattern made from an 8×8 Square and 4×12 Picket tile.
 Lastly, I like our 6×12 (or any rectangular size) in a traditional herringbone, lattice, or running brick layout.

 Saltillo Floor Tile Choices For Outdoor Areas

 Lastly, I have one final thought about choosing the perfect Saltillo floor tile pattern.
 Outdoor tile projects call for an element of function that is not as significant for an indoor tile installation.
 I recommend that customers purchase our tile pre-sealed.
-It’s easiest to install, best quality has less maintenance, and is less costly in the long run.
+It’s easiest to install, the best quality, has less maintenance, and is less costly in the long run.

 But in an outdoor space, the texture is critical to reducing the concern of slipping.
 How do you create texture?
 Saltillo floor tile patterns!
 Outdoor areas are perfect for throwing in the towel for a multi-tile pattern.
 The added grout lines construct extra surface texture on the floor space adding a non-slip attribute.

 Some Saltillo floor tile patterns I love for outdoor spaces include the Herringbone, Octagon, and Riviera.
 And for even more texture, check out our Antique Saltillo tile finish.
 Each tile is hand-textured to create a non-slip surface and an old-world effect.

 (Sidenote: Yes, Saltillo tile can be installed in outdoor spaces when it is installed correctly.
 Special attention must be paid to subfloor preparation (waterproofing is a must!) and topcoat sealer.
 For specific questions about an outdoor installation of our Saltillo tile, contact us.)